How can I become holy? By doing as best as I can everything that will be asked of me each day.

 On January 27, 2018 the Holy Father put his signature to the decree recognizing the miracle obtained through the intercession of Mother Clelia.
 This act is the completion of the beatification process.

-On 3 November, at the Basilica of St. John Lateran, Italy-Rome, the Mass of Beatification of Mother Clelia Merloni took place, see below the complete celebration:
+On 3 November, at the Basilica of St. John Lateran, Italy-Rome, the Mass of Beatification of Mother Clelia Merloni took place.

 The story of the miracle dates back to March 14, 1951, when the Brazilian doctor, Pedro Ângelo de Oliveira Filho, was stricken suddenly by a progressive paralysis of all four limbs and was rushed to Santa Casa de Misericordia di Ribeirà Preto Hospital.
 He was diagnosed with an ascending progressive paralysis known as Landry’s paralysis or Guillain-Barré syndrome.
 Within a few weeks the paralysis worsened and spread, resulting in acute respiratory failure.
 It eventually reached the glottis, causing great difficulty in swallowing.